EdvardM/railsgirls-ruby/basics.md

 end
 ```

 Now we have fixed the problem!
-Well, not _quite_.
+If `sensors.cup_detected?` has the value
+`true`, it calls `actuall_inject_stuf`.
+Otherwise it alerts the user.
+But we
+did not _quite_ fix it yet.
 Why?

-If the cup is moved during the `actually_inject_stuff` we don't detect that, because we check for `sensors.cup_detected?` only just before we start injecting stuff.
-But at least we check it know just before each phase.
+If the cup is moved during the `actually_inject_stuff` call we won't detect
+that, because we check `sensors.cup_detected?` only just before we start
+injecting stuff.
+But at least we check it now just before each phase.

 ### Of things True and False

-I mentioned before that `if` executes the first section only if `<condition>` is true.
+I mentioned before that `if` executes the first section only if `<condition>`
+is true.
 What is true?
 In Ruby, anything that is equal to `false` or `nil`.
-You want to ignore `nil` for now though.
+You can ignore `nil` for now though (it simply means lack of meaningful
+value).

-Maybe one of the most common way to get a value that is `true` or `false` is to compare things.
-Like any programming language, Ruby gives us many ways to do just that, and return a respective value:
+Maybe one of the most common way to get a value that is `true` or `false` is
+by comparing things.
+Like any programming language, Ruby gives us many ways to
+do just that, and return a respective value:

 ```ruby
 # conditions.rb